Trying Naturism for the First Time at St. Martin's Orient Beach

 Most couples I’ve talked to since our “first time” experience either grew up in families that practiced nudism, or were just curious, like we were.

 Orient at that time was far different than today.
-Visit Orient now, and you find the expansive Club Orient naturist resort at the southern end (wrecked by Irma but still a very active nude beach), perhaps the most flat-out enjoyable naturist area in the Caribbean.
+Visit Orient now, and you find the remains of the expansive Club Orient naturist resort at the southern end (wrecked by Irma but still a very active nude beach), perhaps the most flat-out enjoyable naturist area in the Caribbean.
 Although nudity is normal throughout Club Orient (including at the popular Papagayo restaurant, also wrecked by Irma), it’s no longer practiced on the rest of the beach, thanks to "Nudity Prohibited" signs now posted by the French government.
 Pity, certainly, since hundreds of naturists once walked the entire beach without being hassled.

 In 1979, there was nothing but a small drink cart on the beach – no buildings at all -- and most of the people who visited "Pedro's" walked there via a well-worn path from the Le Galion Beach Hotel, a clothed resort on nearby Embouchure Beach (also known as Coconut Grove or Le Galion Beach) on the island’s Northeast shore.
 Le Galion was later destroyed by a hurricane, but its concrete shell stood for a while until it was demolished around 2016.